TomDemeranville/orcid-update-java/README.md

 1. user arrives at site with ORCID OAuth code parameter and enters work identifier
 2. user confrims work title and updates

-Alternatively, external apps can link directly to the service with `orcid/requests/{your_work_identifier}?redirect=true` and skip the "Find your work page" steps 1&2.
+To use the second workflow, external apps can link directly to the service at `/orcid/requests/{your_work_identifier}?redirect=true` to skip steps 1&2, the "Find your work page" part.
 Users will be pushed directly to ORCID for authentication.

-It uses RESTlet on the server side and JQuery/Bootstrap on the client side.
-It will work within GAE or a simple servlet container.

-You can see it in action at (http://ethos-orcid.appspot.com/)

 ##Customization: